Tesla turbine: Applications

 Tesla's patents state that the device was intended for the use of fluids as motive agents, as distinguished from the propulsion or compression of fluids (though it can also be used for those purposes).
 As of 2016, the Tesla turbine has not seen widespread commercial use.
-The Tesla pump, however, has been commercially available since 1982 and is used to pump fluids that are abrasive, viscous, shear sensitive, contain solids, or are otherwise difficult to handle with other pumps.
+The Tesla pump, however, has been commercially available since 1982 and is used to pump fluids that are abrasive, viscous, shear-sensitive, loaded with solids, or are otherwise difficult to handle with other pumps.
 Tesla himself did not procure a large contract for production.
-The main disadvantage was poor knowledge of materials characteristics and behaviors at high temperatures.
+The main disadvantage was poor knowledge of material characteristics and behaviors at high temperatures.
 The best metallurgy of the day could not prevent the turbine disks from moving and warping unacceptably during operation.

-Many amateur experiments have been conducted using Tesla turbines with compressed air, or steam as the power source (the steam is generated with heat from fuel combustion or solar radiation).
+Many amateur experiments have been conducted using Tesla turbines with compressed air or steam as the power source.
 Disc warping has been ameliorated by using new materials such as carbon fiber.

 One proposed application for the device is a waste pump, in factories and mills where normal vane-type turbine pumps typically become fouled.

 Applications of the Tesla turbine as a multiple-disk centrifugal blood pump have yielded promising results due to the low peak shear force.
 Biomedical engineering research on such applications has continued into the 21st century.

 The device functions as a pump if a similar set of disks and a housing with an involute shape (versus circular for the turbine) are used.
 In this configuration, a motor is attached to the shaft.
-The fluid enters near the center, is energized by the disks, then exits at the periphery.
-The Tesla turbine does not use friction in the conventional sense; precisely, it avoids it and uses adhesion (the Coandă effect) and viscosity instead.
+The fluid enters near the center, is energized by the disks, and exits at the periphery.
+The Tesla turbine does not use friction in the conventional sense, rather using adhesion (the Coandă effect) and viscosity instead.
 It uses the boundary-layer effect on the disc blades.

+History

+The turbine was patented by Nikola Tesla on October 21, 1913, which was his 100th patent.